forsyde/forsyde-latex/README.md

 Manual
 ------

 This document comes with a reference manual `doc/refman.tex`.
-The Makefile provided should be able to compile the document if the LaTeX toolchain is properly set up and all the dependencies are met.
+The Makefile provided should be able to compile the document unless the LaTeX toolchain is not properly set up or there is an unmet dependency.

 Contribution
 ------------

 The package files are documented and contributions should be self-explanatory.
-Feel free to make a new branch or ask before you push into the master.
-All new feature should be included also in the reference manual.
+Feel free to branch your own changes and/or initiate pull requests.
+All new feature must be documented in the reference manual.